 Other features include a built-in GPS to track speed, distance, and location; vibration alerts for texts, activity tracking, pacing progress, milestones, prompts, and notifications; and connectivity to a smartphone for playing music, receiving push notifications, updating software, and uploading data.

-Some reviewers noted that heart rate monitor does not have high accuracy: its averages seem right, but the current heart rates can be high or low at times, especially when the watch first starts tracking it.
+Some reviewers noted that the heart rate monitor does not have high accuracy: its averages seem right, but the current heart rates can be high or low at times, especially when the watch first starts tracking it.
 The sleep tracker will track sleep well during the night, but it will register as a peaceful sleep when the watch is off, which isn't accurate.

 The connectivity also allows the wearer to participate in competitions with friends and family.
 Connecting to the smartphone can also pull up weather data such as the current weather, the day's high, low, and the chance of rain by the hour.